Hibo-ali/huh-food/README.md

 ## USER STORY

 * As a food lover, I want easy access to all restaurants/fast food that delivers in my area.
-So that I will spend less time searching for indivdual restaurants, because it is compileD in one place
+So that I will spend less time searching for indivdual restaurants, because it is compiled in one place

 ## Acceptance Criteria